|

 The referring agency is responsible for noting the language on documentation.
 If a language is not specified on the documentation, code the case as English.
 When there are two common languages (English being one of those) code the case as English.

-Note: In a situation that differs from the scenarios above the worker will speak to their supervisor for direction.
+Note: In a situation that differs from the scenarios above, the worker will speak to their supervisor for direction.

 Bilingual Certification

-“Your Rights Under California Welfare Programs” (PUB 13)
+Your Rights Under California Welfare Programs (PUB 13)

-Reminder: Eligibility Workers must give the PUB 13 to ALL clients at Intake and annually at each Reinvestigation/Redetermination/Recertification (RRR).
-The PUB 13 includes information on client’s rights to language access services, including oral and interpreter services and written or translation services which county welfare departments are to provide.
-PUB 13 is available on the SSA Intranet page under “Resources” then “Client Civil Rights Info”, these can be printed out in various languages.
-The PUB 13 must also be available in district office lobbies.
+The PUB 13 includes information on client’s rights to language access services, including oral and interpreter services and written or translation services, which county welfare departments are required to provide.
+The PUB 13 is available in various languages and audibly on the SSA Intranet SharePoint under Agency Office on the Equal Opportunity/Civil Rights Office page.
+The PUB 13 can be printed out in various languages, and must also be available in all district office lobbies.

 Related Topics